coleifer/pysqlite3/README.md

 * Simplified detection of DML statements via `sqlite3_stmt_readonly`.
 * Sqlite native backup API (also present in standard library 3.7 and newer).

+A completely self-contained binary package (wheel) is available for versions 0.4.1 and newer as `pysqlite3-binary`.
+This package contains the latest release of SQLite compiled with numerous extensions, and requires no external dependencies.

 Building with System SQLite
 ---------------------------